 You can use hashtags as part of your branding, such as using your company’s tagline or a hashtag for a specific campaign or ownable conversation.
 Branded hashtags also work very well to increase engagement, build community, and entice followers to create content.

 For example, automotive brands use branded hashtags to encourage customers to share photos of themselves with their cars.
 More than 600,000 Porsche owners have shared posts about their Porsches using the hashtag #PorscheMoment, and Mazda has had considerable success with the hashtag #MiataMonday, for encouraging Miata owners to share their adventures.

 And don’t forget to bring your branded hashtags or ownable conversation hashtags full circle.
 Be sure to use them like you would a CTA at relevant points across your content; e.g. encourage users to join the conversation by following the hashtag at the start and end of your associated whitepapers; have your video or podcast speakers plug the hashtag at relevant points within an episode, and so on and so forth.

 3. Limit the number of hashtags in each post

-Technically, you can create a Twitter post that’s just hashtags.
+Technically, you can create a post on X that’s just hashtags.
 And Instagram lets you put as many as 30 hashtags in a single post.
 But neither is a good idea.
 While each platform has a specific recommendation for the most effective number of hashtags, the suggested range is from two to five per post.
 While hashtag-stuffed posts were more common at one time, the less-is-more trend has evolved when it comes to hashtags.

 When creating hashtags, consider brainstorming without limits at first and reviewing the list you come up with.
 It often happens that one hashtag idea may lead to an even better one to use.
 Then go back and carefully review each hashtag again.
 Ask yourself if each hashtag helps new followers find your post and if it contributes to your overall brand image.
 Make sure there is value in every hashtag you use.